HarryRudolph/polium/README.md

 - `add_time_points` uses the Leaflet TimeDimension plugin and **does not appear in LayerControl** (plugin limitation)
 - H3 on Python 3.13+: prefer `pip install "h3>=4,<5"`
 - For offline maps without time/ant-path features, those specific assets aren't needed
-- The library prioritizes simplicity and AIS/maritime use cases while remaining general-purpose

 ## Requirements